emartech/ios-emarsys-sdk/README.md

 	pod ‘EmarsysSDK’, '~> ‹latest_released_version_of_emarsys-sdk›’
 end
 ```
-> Wherever you see <TargetName> or anything similar in <> brackets, you should change those according to your own naming convention.
+> Wherever you see <TargetName> or anything similar in <> brackets, you should change those according to your own naming convention or add a value valid for the context.

 #### 1.3 Install Pods
 After creating the Podfile, you need to execute the command below to download dependencies: